sylque/discourse-home-page/README.md

 - `discourse_home_page_enabled`: switch the plugin on/off

 - `discourse_home_page_path`: path of the home page.
-For example `/t/topic/12` will set the home page to topic 12 and `/c/5` will set the home page to category 5.
+For example `/t/topic/12` will set the home page to topic 12 and `/c/5` will set the home page to category 5

+  Warning: `/t/12` is not a valid topic path and will cause errors.

   You can support **localized home pages** by adding more values to `discourse_home_page_path`.
 For example, the following will redirect